Smaike94/Deep_Learning_Project/README.md

 # Deep_Learning_Project
 # LSTM-TD3 with Wolpertinger policy for discrete action spaces

-Proposed implementation of LSTm-TD3 adding also Wolpertinger policy.
+Proposed implementation of LSTm-TD3 adding also Wolpertinger policy, in order to work with both continuous and discrete action space.
 Implementation done using Tensorflow 2.8.0.

 ## Project Reference